NFL Draft: Broncos trade up to take UNC running back Javonte Williams

-The Denver Broncos apparently thought so highly of the hard-running Williams that they engineered a trade with the Atlanta Falcons to move up to the third spot of the second round to draft him.
+The Denver Broncos apparently thought so highly of the hard-running Williams that they engineered a trade with the Atlanta Falcons to move up to the third spot of the second round to draft him with the 35th overall pick.

+"I'm so excited to be a Denver Bronco," Williams said in a statement released by the university.
+"Who would have thought that a kid from Wallace, N.C. would be drafted into the NFL?
+It's been a dream of mine, and now that it's a reality, I'm just soaking it all in.
+I want to thank God and everyone that supported me along the way; my family, Coach Fedora and his staff, Coach Brown, Coach G and the current staff at North Carolina.
+I also want to thank the running back room for helping me develop into the player I am now.
+I loved my time in Chapel Hill, but I'm ready to join the Broncos and get to work."

 Williams was the third runner to come off the board after Najee Harris of Alabama and Travis Etienne from Clemson were selected in the first round.